influxdata/telegraf/plugins/inputs/sql/README.md

 ## Datatypes:
+Using field_cols list the values are converted by the go database driver implementation.
+In some cases this automatic conversion is not what we wxpect, therefore you can force the destination datatypes specifing the columns in the bool/int/float/time_fields lists, then if possible the plugin converts the data.
+If an error in conversion occurs then telegraf exits, therefore a --test run is suggested.

+## Tested Databases
+Actually I run the plugin using oci8,mysql and mssql The mechanism for get the timestamp from a table column has known problems

 ## Example for collect multiple counters defined as COLUMNS in a table:
 Here we read a table where each counter is on a different row.
 Each row contains a column with the name of the counter (counter_name) and a column with his value (cntr_value) and some other columns that we use as tags  (instance_name,object_name)

+###Config
 ```
 [[inputs.sql]]
 	interval = "60s"